-Audit risk

-of the pension fund liability.
-The valuation is based on specialist assumptions and estimates and changes in these can result in material changes to the valuation.

-Additionally, the triennial valuation exercise will take place for the pension fund and impact on the 2020/21 annual accounts.
-This exercise is more detailed than the annual valuations and will also set employer contribution rates for the next three years.
+Audit risk Assurance procedure Results and conclusions of the pension fund liability.
+The valuation is based on specialist assumptions and estimates and changes in on support the triennial valuation submitted to and exercise.
+Pension Fu in requiremen rial Conclusio Confirmed that information submitted to Strathclyde Pension Fund is in line with requirements. these can result in material changes to the valuation.
+Conclusion: Estimates and judgements in relation to Additionally, the triennial valuation exercise will take place for the pension fund and impact on the 2020/21 annual accounts.
+This exercise is more detailed than the annual valuations and will also set employer contribution rates for the next three years. pensions included in the audited accounts are satisfactory.